JoachimMartillo/hypercms-modification-viewer/README.txt

 ./bin
 ./bin/www

 We import from existing sources.
 We use the maven model.
 Just accept all defaults.
 Recreate files, but don't invoke npm to install dependencies.
 Click on pom.xml, & add as maven project.
 If a file is identified of wrong type, and if Intellij informs that it needs to be recreated, let Intellij do it.
 You may have to click on the pom.xml twice to add it as a maven project.

-Now use VCS->Import into Version Control->Share onto Github to share onto Githum.
+Now use VCS->Import into Version Control->Share onto Github to share onto Github.
+Now we can run npm install.
+These dependensies need not be imported into Github.
+There will probably be several hundred at least.